thenbe/neotest-playwright/README.md

 Written in typescript and transpiled to Lua using [tstl](https://github.com/TypeScriptToLua/TypeScriptToLua).

-> ⚠️ This adapter is very much a work in progress and is not yet ready for public use.
+> ⚠️ This adapter is in an experimental state.

 ## Features

 - [ ] Discover, run, and parse the output of playwright tests
+- [x] Project selection + persistence
 - [x] On-the-fly presets
-- [x] Project selection + persistence

 ## Installation